 The Bloomberg China-US Equity Index of the most-traded Chinese shares in the U.S. slid 0.6 percent to 96.16 yesterday, after sinking 4.2 percent last week.
-Technology stocks dropped, with Pactera Technology International Ltd. slipped 3 percent while Home Inns & Hotels Management Inc. (HMIN) led declines among tourism companies.
+Technology stocks dropped, with Pactera Technology International Ltd. slipped 3 percent while Home Inns & Hotels Management Inc. (HMIN:US) led declines among tourism companies.
 Yingli Green Energy Holding Co.
-(YGE) drove solar stocks higher as Wacker Chemie AG boosted polysilicon output, citing growing demand from panel makers.
+(YGE:US) drove solar stocks higher as Wacker Chemie AG boosted polysilicon output, citing growing demand from panel makers.

 Concern over Europe’s debt crisis is reviving as finance ministers from the 17-member euro area meet in Brussels to discuss aid to Cyprus and Greece.
 China surpassed the U.S. to become the world’s biggest trading nation last year, official figures from both countries showed.
 Europe is China’s biggest export market, according to International Monetary Fund data.